michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-04-17-penalty-refund.md

 ---
 layout: post
-title: "IRS Notice CP53E: Refund a portion of your underpayment penalty"
+title: "IRS Notice CP53E: Why you received a refund for your underpayment penalty"
 categories:
 - tax
 ---